No-Bling/DOTA/README.md

+# Grand Magus Rubick has taken this repository hostage

-## No-Bling DOTA "GlanceValue" restoration mod
+## RIP ~~No-Bling DOTA "GlanceValue" restoration mod
 #### We all know where we are headed looking at the Immortals spam in the last two years...

 ### Glance